 It is possible to generate income using the Feed In Tariff scheme as it currently stands in the UK.
 It will also dramatically cut your electricity bill.
 An example would be that if you installed a 3KW system with 12 solar panels you are likely to generate approximately 2575KWhs of clean energy over a year.
 After the household usage is taken into account and a Feed In Tariff rate of 15.44p for every unit of clean energy (capped at £397) plus 4.5p for every unit sold back into the national energy grid (£57) which gives the total Feed In Tariff income of up to £455.

 If you take into consideration that this income will continue at this rate for around 20 years, which is the average lifespan of the panels, there is the possibility to generate an extra £12,819 for the household.
 The above calculation is based on generating 2575 KWhs per year which may not be true of every clean energy installation.

 There are four main sources of renewable energy used in the UK.
 These include:

 The Feed In Tariff scheme is available to all installations of clean energy.
 Generally, most people who have this technology are already part of the scheme but if you are not part of the scheme then you can sign up.

 The rate you get from the scheme may be higher or lower depending on when you had the clean energy technology installed and what is installed.

 Renewable heat generation is not included in the Feed In Tariff scheme.
 There may be some incentives and the Department of Energy and Climate Change has made some announcements which may cover these areas.
 An example of a renewable heat source is a ground heat pump.

-In general the answer is that you can switch your energy supplier without changing your Feed In Tariff provider.
-You should talk to your energy supplier about it first before proceeding with this as there may be terms and conditions about changing the arrangement.
+In general the answer is that you can switch energy supplier without changing your Feed In Tariff provider.
+You should talk to your electricity or gas supplier about it first before proceeding with this as there may be terms and conditions about changing the arrangement.